We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Scald the milk by bringing to a boil over medium heat.
 Let it cool to 115 F before using.

 - Meanwhile, melt the butter in the microwave and let it cool slightly.
-Measure out the other ingredients for the bread dough.
+Measure out the other ingredients.

 - Pour the flour into a large mixing bowl, adding the salt and yeast on opposite sides of the bowl.
 Mix each one in with your finger.